Hexcein-moonsters/smartschool-/README.md

 ## Licensing

-Information about the license under which Smartschool+ is released will go here.
+GPL.
+"Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed."

 ## Contact

-If you have any questions or run into any issues, feel free to contact us.
+If you have any questions or run into any issues, feel free to contact me or create a Github issue.